 If you thought people stopped living in caves millennia ago, you might be surprised to learn about Kinver Edge.
 Home to a series of houses carved out of red sandstone, people lived here as recently as the 1950s.
 Today these restored houses serve as a unique tourist attraction near Birmingham.

 Tuck into everything from sandwiches to soup, cakes to coffee, at the unique rock-cut café.
 While The Book Nook must be the only cave-dwelling, secondhand bookshop in the world!
 The Rock House walking trail is the best way to take in all the surroundings, however.
-It takes you through a heathland abuzz with wildlife, children’s play areas, two explorable areas of rock houses and atop the iron age hill fort.
+It takes you through a heathland abuzz with wildlife, children’s play areas, two explorable areas of rock houses and atop the Iron Age hill fort.

 10. Head to one of these brilliant beer gardens in Birmingham to enjoy the sunshine

 If summer isn’t about enjoying the sunshine then we don’t know what it’s about.
-So head to one of Birmignham’s beer gardens, order a refreshing drink and unwind in the company of friends.
+So head to one of Birmingham’s beer gardens, order a refreshing drink and unwind in the company of friends.
 There’s no better way to enjoy June than with time spent in a pub garden.
-What we’re looking for is lots of space to sit everyone, pretty surroundings that glisten in the sun and a great pub attached serving a good range of beverages.
-So check out our guide to the very best pub beer gardens in Birmingham.

 11. Show your pride!